 Aside from the flora species in Teide National Park, there is also a rich invertebrate fauna species collection within the park.
 About 40% of them are endemic to this national park.
 Meanwhile, there are 70 invertebrate fauna species that are found only within the park.
 When it comes to the vertebrate fauna species, however, there are a limited number of them that live and thrive in the park.
 For example, there are only 10 species of bird that includes blue chaffinch, Atlantic canary, and Berthelot’s pipit.

 For the mammal species, Teide National Park is home to bats (specifically Leister’s bat).
-This is the only mammal species that are found within the park.
+This is the only mammal species that are found in the park.
 Over the years though, other mammals were introduced into the park such as the rabbit, house mouse, mouflon, Algerian hedgehog, and the feral cat.